QuantumSpectre/CommissionManager/README.md

 Overview

+WARNING - Currently in the minimum viable product stage!

   CommissionManager is a comprehensive GUI-based WPF application designed to streamline the workflow of artists, empowering them to seamlessly manage commissions, maintain a client       database, and provide transparent information to their patrons.
 Currently in its early stages of development, CommissionManager aspires to become an indispensable tool for artists.

 Motivation